fghzamani/r2s_safety_manual/docs/source/index.rst

           Tiago++ Mobile Manipulator

-The manual of Albert can be found here:
+The manual of Albert can be found here:(ToDo)

 - **Training required:** Only trained users may operate robots.
 - **Powering on/off:** Follow official startup/shutdown procedures.
 Never hot-plug cables.